Notes on Milnor-Witt K-theory: Milnor-Witt K-theory and Grothendieck-Witt groups

 and $\eta.[u,v]$ is not zero in general.
 Note also that the forgetful map

-is a surjective morphism of abelian group, but $\iota$ is a splitting of $\forget$ only after forgetting the group structure.
+is a surjective morphism of abelian groups, but $\iota$ is a splitting of $\forget$ only after forgetting the group structure.
 In fact, we will give an explicit description of this group in \Cref{ex:compute_KMW1}. \end{rem}